1. I am not very interested in therapy but I need medication management. Is this available?

 For first-time evaluation visits – If you are a no-show to a confirmed first appointment with a prescriber, patients must speak with a Clinical Director to discuss attendance prior to being rescheduled with another prescriber.
 You may be prohibited from rescheduling with the practice.
 Patients will be charged a no-show fee (unless prohibited by insurer).

 For med-check follow-ups – Patients will be charged a no-show fee (unless prohibited by insurer).
 Patients with a no-show or repeated late cancels will be discharged from the prescriber.
 Patients must meet with a Clinical Director to discuss attendance prior to being rescheduled with another prescriber.
 Patients with continued no-shows or late cancels with the second prescriber will be discharged from the practice.

 17. Why do I work with two different providers here at MABH?

 Clinical research suggests individuals have the best outcomes when they use a combination of medication and therapy to address most mental health concerns.
 Your therapist will meet with you on a weekly, every other week, or monthly basis for sessions of 30-45 minutes to explore your stressors in detail and help you work on coping skills.
 Your prescriber, on the other hand, uses a more targeted approach to address your symptoms through medication management.
 After a 45-minute diagnostic evaluation, patients can expect brief follow-ups on a monthly or longer basis.
 All patients must be seen at least every 90 days.

 18. I received a discharge letter from my prescriber.
 Why did that happen?
 What do I do now?

 Patients will receive a letter from MABH indicating they have been discharged.
 Details are included in the letter.
-Patients have the option of requesting a bridge refill up to 30 days from the date of the letter and if you disagree with your reasons for discharge will be given the opportunity to discuss this with the discharging provider (charge may apply).
+Patients have the option of requesting a bridge refill up to 30 days from the date of the letter, and if you disagree with your reasons for discharge, you will be given the opportunity to discuss this with the discharging provider (charge may apply).